AI & Technology

 Comparing Battery Usage: AI Keyboards vs Standard Keyboards

-Standard keyboards consume 1-3% of daily battery life, while AI keyboards typically use 3-11%, representing a 2-8% increase in power consumption.
-This difference matters for heavy smartphone users.
+Nevertheless, Standard keyboards use 1-3% of daily battery, while AI keyboards typically burn through 3-11%—a 2-8% jump in power consumption.
+For heavy smartphone users, that gap is real.

-Testing conducted by TechRadar in January 2025 measured actual battery drain across 15 popular keyboard apps over 30 days.
-Standard keyboards like Gboard (with AI features disabled) consumed an average of 47 mAh per hour of active use.
-In contrast, AI-enhanced keyboards consumed between 62-118 mAh per hour, depending on enabled features.
+Hence, TechRadar tested actual battery drain across 15 popular keyboard apps over 30 days in January 2025.
+Nonetheless, Standard keyboards like Gboard (with AI features disabled) consumed about 47 mAh per hour of active use.
+AI-enhanced keyboards?
+Between 62-118 mAh per hour, depending on what features you had running.

 FeatureStandard KeyboardAI KeyboardAdditional Drain